tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/SDK integration/Payments-SDK-Argentina.md

 * Due to Tax regulations, it is mandatory to set the parameters `PAYER_STATE` and `PAYER_DNI_TYPE`.

 ### Authorization
 Use this method to perform the **Authorization** step of a two-step flow.
-In this step, you authorize the payment but the amount is not debited until you [capture]({{< ref "payments-sdk-argentina.md#capture" >}}) the funds.<br>The following examples shows how to call the method for this transaction type according to the programming language.
+In this step, you authorize the payment but the amount is not debited until you [capture]({{< ref "payments-sdk-argentina.md#capture" >}}) the funds.<br>The following examples show how to call the method for this transaction type according to the programming language.

 {{< tabs tabTotal="2" tabID="2" tabName1="Java" tabName2="PHP" >}}
 {{< tab tabNum="1" >}}